When your furnace isn’t working correctly, the most important and challenging question is whether to fix it or replace it altogether.

-If your furnace needs an expensive repair that is going to cost a significant amount of money, replacing the furnace may be the best choice, especially if it is an older unit.
-Before you decide to go through with an expensive repair, we can provide you a quote on a new furnace so that you can compare your options.
-Our company is proud to offer special financing offers for all new furnace purchase and installations.
+If your furnace needs an expensive repair that will cost a significant amount of money, replacing it may be the best choice, especially if it is an older unit.
+Before you decide to go through with an expensive repair, we can provide you with a quote on a new furnace so that you can compare your options.
+Beckwith Heating & Cooling, Inc. is proud to offer special financing for all new furnace purchases and installations.

 4. How efficient is the furnace?

 The efficiency of your furnace has a dramatic impact on your energy bills.